THE GRAND BAYWAY MOVES AHEAD

-The project proposes to resolve the transportation problem of Highway 37 by designing a scenic causeway elevated on columns 20 feet high, allowing tidal flows and marsh migration to return to their natural condition.
+The vision presented early in May 2018 proposed to resolve the transportation problem of Highway 37 by designing a scenic causeway elevated on columns 20 feet high, allowing tidal flows and marsh migration to return to their natural condition.
 These same principles operate whether in the current southern alignment or moved to an alternative northern alignment, skirting the edge of stable uplands.
 The causeway is designed with the same ambition and flair as other iconic bay crossings but based on 21st century sensibilities for the natural environment and diverse transit types, not just vehicles.
 Rather than broad concrete platforms on a forest of columns, this design is based on the principles of scenic byway design, curving to open views over the bay and marshes and oriented to natural landmarks.
 Lane directions as well as the Bay Trail are “unspooled” and flow independently like the sloughs they traverse, creating access to open space below.
 This level of investment in design and visibility for an ecological “Central Park” will return major value for the region, its identity, and its future.

 A great mobility loop will encompass the open space involving pedestrian and bike routes collocated with an excursion train using an existing freight line.
 Visitors will arrive at a variety of historic train stop ghost towns such as Buchli and Wingo, revived for cultural education using narratives of those who have lived with these lands in the past.
 The huge baylands complex is of course inextricably linked to the resolution of the highway.
 To prepare for rising sea levels, the project proposes to create an ecological laboratory working strategically with streams and diked sloughs to incrementally re-engage sediment deposits and cultivate biodiversity though various means including “sediment trains,” hyper-accretion gardens, and floating wetlands.